bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 +  resumeCtx(ctx);
    return runCtx(ctx);
  }

+@@ -453,6 +510,7 @@ function commitCtx(ctx, values) {
+ function unmountCtx(ctx) {
+   if (!ctx._isDone) {
+     ctx._isDone = true;
++    resumeCtx(ctx);
+     if (ctx._iterator && typeof ctx._iterator.return === "function") {
+       ctx._iterator.return();
+     }
 ```

 To implement the continuous resuming behavior of async generator components, we call `runCtx()` in the `advanceCtx()` function.
-This continuous resuming behavior does not mesh well with the standard enqueuing behavior in `runCtx()`, so we use the hitching strategy described previously for async generator components rather than the enqueuing strategy for async generator components, based on the context flag `_isAsyncGenerator`.
+This continuous resuming behavior does not mesh well with the standard enqueuing behavior in `runCtx()`, so we use the hitching strategy described previously for async generator components rather than the enqueuing strategy for async generator components.

-To implement the context’s props async iterator, we define a  `resumeCtx()` function and a `[Symbol.asyncIterator]()` async generator.
+To implement the context’s props async iterator, we define a  `resumeCtx()` function and a `[Symbol.asyncIterator]()` async generator method.
 The `resumeCtx()` function is called by both `refresh()` and `updateCtx()` to ensure the `for await…of` loop over `this` resumes when the component is ready to rerender.
 It’s important to note that if there are concurrent renderings of an async generator component, earlier props will be overwritten, just as with regular async function components; the context async iterator always yields the latest props available.

-**Notes:**

-1. We again distinguish async generator components from other components by return types exclusively.
-An async generator can be determined by the fact that the function returns an iterator, and can be distinguished from sync generator components by the fact that calls to the iterator’s `next()` method returns a promise.
+We again distinguish async generator components from other components by return types exclusively.
+An async generator component can be determined by the fact that the function returns an iterator, and can be distinguished from sync generator components by the fact that calls to the iterator’s `next()` method returns a promise.

 ## Step 16: Async Values and Fallbacks